callumberry55-a11y/PoetrySuite/POINTS_SYSTEM_REPORT.md

 ---

 ## 14. Change Log

+### February 4, 2026 (Update 3)
+- ✅ Doubled Reserve Fund from £750M to £1.5B (+100%)
+- ✅ Doubled Rewards Fund from £1.4B to £2.8B (+100%)
+- ✅ Total economy funds increased to £7.3B (+£2.15B, +42%)
+- ✅ Enhanced economic stability and reward capacity
+- ✅ Updated all documentation to reflect fund changes

 ### February 4, 2026 (Update 2)
 - ✅ Updated economy budget from 10.8B to 4.0B points